gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 * Medium - Bad Type Coercion
 CWE-843: Access of Resource Using Incompatible Type ('Type Confusion')
 The program allocates or initializes a resource such as a pointer, object, or variable using one type, but it later accesses that resource using a type that is incompatible with the original type.

+* Medium - 3rd Party CORS Request May Execute
+CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') The software does not neutralize or incorrectly neutralizes user-controllable input before it is placed in output that is used as a web page that is served to other users.

 ### Key Findings in Manual code Review